U.S. Air Force Test Pilot School: At Wright-Patterson AFB

 Inspired by the RAF's Empire Test Pilots' School, Colonel Ernest K. Warburton, chief of the Flight Test Section at Wright Field, set about changing the role and status of flight testing in the Army Air Forces.
 His goals for the flight test community were standardization and independence, which were later realized with the establishment of the Air Technical Command Flight Test Training unit on 9 September 1944 and the independent Flight Test Division in 1945.
 The AAF now had a formal program of study to train young pilots to become flight test professionals.
 Under the command of Major Ralph C. Hoewing, the Flight Test Training Unit's curriculum included classroom sessions covering performance flight test theory and piloting techniques.
 The students then put theory into practice with performance evaluations on the AT-6 Texan trainer.
 Shortly after the first class graduated, the school was redesignated the Flight Section School Branch with an increased focus on academic theory.
 In 1945, the school moved to Vandalia Municipal Airport (now the Dayton International Airport), after which it was redesignated the Flight Performance School and placed under the command of Lt.
 Colonel John R. Muehlberg, who became the first to carry the title "commandant".
+Little is known about the second class of students (the first class at Vandalia), but according to Robert "Bob" Rahn in his book Tempting Fate, he identified four pilots who were in this class: Richard Ira Bong, Dominic Salvatore "Don" Gentile, Glen Edwards, and Robert "Bob" Rahn.
+The class designation for this class is not known.
 Under Muehlberg, who in 1944/45 had attended the second course at the newly established ETPS in England, the school increased its fleet with North American P-51 Mustangs, Boeing B-17 Flying Fortress, and North American B-25 Mitchells and expanded the curriculum to include a separate four-month stability and control course in addition to the existing performance course.
 In 1946, the test pilot school was moved again to nearby Patterson Field and Colonel Albert Boyd was assigned as chief of the Flight Test Division.
 Col. Boyd profoundly influenced both the school and the character of its future AAF test pilots with his insistence on precision flying skills and discipline.
 A graduate of the school in 1946, Major Bob Cardenas, later summarized Col. Boyd's influence:

 The old-fashioned version of the test pilot wrapped up in its hazy aura of glamorous high adventure is gone.
 No more do they judge a test pilot's flying skill by his ability to tear the wings of the aircraft in a screaming terminal velocity dive.
 This has been replaced by flying abilities capable of holding very close tolerances to airspeed, altitude, and rate of climb while engaged in reading data, adjusting power, and writing down observations.
 It is an exact science requiring precision flying of the highest caliber.